 You should not use voriconazole if you are allergic to it.

-Some medicines can cause unwanted or dangerous effects when used with voriconazole.
+Many drugs can interact and cause dangerous effects.
+Some drugs should not be used together with voriconazole.
 Your doctor may change your treatment plan if you also use:

 Tell your doctor if you have ever had: